 When I was 13-years old, my older cousin and I got bored while my parents went out with their friends each weekend.
 So we decided to teach each other how to drive with my dad’s stick shift Chevy Nova, circa 1981.
 Yes, I said 13-years old.
 And yes, I said stick shift.

 The first time we took the car, we got stuck at the top of the hill, only a block away from my house.
-After several panic attacks, we slid it into neutral, pushed her a bit and guided her back down the hill and home.
-Several trial and error memories make their way back into my mind, but I still am acutely aware of how very dangerous we acted and scarier is that I only realized that when I became a parent myself.
+After several panic attacks, we slid it into neutral, pushed her a bit, and guided her back down the hill and into my driveway.
+Several trial and error memories make their way back into my mind.
+However, I still am acutely aware of how very dangerous we acted, and scarier is that I only realized that when I became a parent myself.

 My cousin was the one who figured out how to drive the damn thing first, but from there, it was all hands-on learning for me.
 We ran out of gas once.
 We got it stuck in front of my middle school once.
-Finally, after some vigorous training, I felt comfortable enough to show off, and I invited my two best friends over so I could take them out on the ave.
-They were, of course, a bit hesitant, but oh so excited to finally act grown-up.
+Finally, after some vigorous training, I felt comfortable enough to show off, so I invited my two best friends over to take them out on the ave.
+Of course, they were a bit hesitant but oh so excited to finally act grown-up.

-Yeah, that little ride didn’t end as well as I had hoped.
-As I was showing off with loud music and laughter, I ended up getting a little too close to the cars parked on the street, and inadvertently sideswiped a car’s side mirror.
-My best friend shut the radio off and I almost lost control of the car again thinking about what I had just done.
+Yeah, that little ride didn’t go as well as I had hoped.
+As I was showing off with loud music and laughter, I ended up getting a little too close to the cars parked on the street and inadvertently sideswiped a car’s side mirror.
+My best friend immediately shut the radio off, and I almost lost control of the car again, thinking about what I had just done.
 As I sped home, there was silence until we pulled into my drive.
 As my heart rate started to slow, and my best friend’s started screaming at each other about which one of them distracted me more, I devised a master plan.
-I had to hide the damage from my dad and he had to buy it.
-That last part was the important part and it wasn’t overly clear it could be done.
+I had to hide the damage from my dad, and he had to buy it.
+That last part was the important part, and it wasn’t overly clear it could be done.

 Telling my parents what happened to the side mirror was laughable and completely unbelievable.
 Looking back, I should have taken more time and put more thought into my story, well, at least logic, but hell, what did I know?
 I was 13!
 As I sat in my room holding my breath, I heard my father’s angry eyes,